Some nurses vocal in opposition to COVID-19 vaccine mandate

 “My intuition tells me that based on what I’ve seen and my own evidence, my own patient experiences and then my research that I’ve done, my intuition tells me there is no rational reason for me to be doing this to my body at this time,” Grinnell said.

-Grinnell compared her stance to that of Jehova’s Witness followers who refuse blood transfusions.
+Grinnell compared her stance to that of Jehovah’s Witness followers who refuse blood transfusions.

 Grinnell said that, similarly, her refusal to take the vaccine is a personal decision.
 She rejects the notion that during a global pandemic one’s decision to remain unvaccinated affects others throughout society.